BUILDING CODES FOR STAIRS

-Whether you are building new stairs or renovating old stairs, it is important to understand applicable stair codes.
-Codes vary by type of stair (residential stair codes versus commercial stair codes).
+Whether you are building new stairs or renovating old stairways, it is important to understand applicable stair codes.
+Codes vary by type of stair (residential stair codes versus commercial stair codes and interior versus exterior).
 In this article, building codes for stairs will be broken down to give a general understanding of stair code requirements.
 Remember to check your local building codes for stair specifications to ensure proper compliance.

 Defining Stair Parts

 What is a stair tread and stair riser?
 The tread and riser are referred to in all building codes.
 The stair tread is the horizontal portion of the staircase on which people walk, the stair riser is the vertical portion of the staircase between each tread.
 Stair treads and stair risers can be made of a variety of materials with treads often having a partial or total surface with some non-slip properties for safe egress.

 Another important question is: what is stair nosing?
 Stair nosing can refer to two things.
 First it refers to the front portion of a stair tread, this can extend over the riser, meet at a 90 degree angle with the riser, or be angled back at a slight return.